 Another source of incomplete coverage within tax data are missing incomes, this includes incomes at the bottom and at the top alike.
 Incomes at the bottom are not reported properly, because social welfare is not taxed in Switzerland.
 In 2011 this comprised 236’133 Individuals.
 Income at the top are suspected to be incomplete because of tax evasion.
 Non-fillers are a minor problem, because in Switzerland non-fillers equally show up in the tax-statistics as long as they are registered.
 These persons get an imputed income based on an older tax return and information given by employers.
 Only non-registered non-fillers are not in the records.
 An important bias, however,are individuals that misreport incomes.
 Feld and Frey (2006) examine the role of tax evasion in Switzerland by calculating the difference of the national accounts measures of primary income and the income reported to the tax authorities.
 They show that the average level of income tax evasion from 1965 to 1995 varies between 13% and 35% and suggest that evasion is heavily driven by capital income tax evasion.

 When focusing on the available tax statistics, we can distinguish three coverage issues with an empirical possibility to test their relevance for inequality analysis.
-First, we compare the tax income distribution to survey data, to see if tax data covers extreme incomes more reliable than survey data (5.4.1), then we test if the inclusion or exclusion of special cases has a substantial impact on the assessment of income inequality (5.4.2).
-Third, (5.4.3) we quantify how strong inequality is affected by neglecting those subjects, who are not taxed.
+First, we compare the tax income distribution to survey data, to see if tax data covers extreme incomes more reliable than survey data (Error!
+Reference source not found.), then we test if the inclusion or exclusion of special cases has a substantial impact on the assessment of income inequality (Error!
+Reference source not found.).
+Third, (Error!
+Reference source not found.) we quantify how strong inequality is affected by neglecting those subjects, who are not taxed.

 Superior coverage with tax data than with survey data